 Pilates Logo Ideas:

-The icon depicts a woman in the dancer's pose, which creates a sense of movement.
+The icon depicts a figure in a dancer's pose, which creates a sense of movement.
 The light blue color scheme denotes calmness, suggesting that you'll make new clients visiting your pilates studio feel at ease.
-The sharp lines of the Poppins typeface complements the elongated pose of the icon.
+The sharp lines of the Poppins typeface complement the elongated pose of the icon.

 The hypnotizing spiral icon allows the design to flow, and represents the transformation clients will undergo at your pilates studio.
 The Pridi typeface, which means “joyful” in Thai, conveys a message of inclusion with its mix of thick and thin lines.
 The dark color scheme denotes elegance.

 The icon of a woman doing a pilates-related stretch suggests that you'll help clients become more flexible.
 The shades of blue symbolize health and tranquility, which will suit your pilates studio's brand message of healing.
 The Hind Madurai typeface complements the curved lines of the icon.

 The icon of a confident person showcasing their toned body shows the fabulous results of practicing pilates.
 The Quando-Regular font, inspired by brushy handwritten letters, adds a touch of elegance to the design.
 The pink color scheme is traditionally feminine and adds a touch of whimsy.

 The Goudy Bookletter 1911 font shows lettering that fits together tightly to take command of the space.
 This sense of command is echoed by the authoritative silhouette performing a pilates move.
 The blue color scheme denotes strength, which supports the message of the icon and text.